heyalexej/awesome-images/README.md

 A curated list of amazingly awesome free (stock) photo resources for your projects.
 Inspired by all the other [awesome awesomeness](https://github.com/bayandin/awesome-awesomeness) out there.

 * [AllTheFreeStock](http://allthefreestock.com/) - CC0 images.
 Some of the video requires attribution
+* [Cities at Night from the ISS](http://www.citiesatnight.org/#gallery) - Royalty free images of cities at night, takent from the ISS.
 * [fancycrave.com](http://fancycrave.com/) - royalty free high resolution images for your personal and commercial projects
 * [flickr.com](https://www.flickr.com/photos/internetarchivebookimages/) - internet archive book images, no known copyright restrictions
 * [foodiesfeed.com](http://foodiesfeed.com/) - food images, free of licences